 Research IT resources includes tools and electronic infrastructure to facilitate high quality research.

 The Pediatric Research Alliance works at the intersection of multiple institutions in Atlanta.
 While this affords a number of resources for use by researchers, navigating and accessing resources between institutions, or choosing between duplicated items, can be confusing.
 This section guides child health-related researchers in navigating the options, while exposing them to the wide selection of options.

 Emory University and Children's Healthcare of Atlanta offer a number of electronic systems to aid in the collection and management of data, as well as to submit and obtain grants.
-Frequently used resources and guidance found on the Electronic Research Systems & Programs page.
+Frequently used resources and guidance found on the IT Tools for Research page.

 Child health researchers have access to a number of big data sets through affiliations with Emory University, Children's Healthcare of Atlanta and Georgia Tech.
 These resources can be used together both to determine feasibility of a clinical research project and to answer research questions.
 Learn more on the Big Data Resources & Tools page.

 A number of research IT resources are available to support every step of the research process at both Emory University and Children's Healthcare of Atlanta

 - Click here for the full Emory University Service Catalog

 - Children's Healthcare of Atlanta

 Research requires many programs and services.
 Available to child health-related researchers: